Tasha290929/SimpleCalculatorApp/README.md

 * Input two decimal numbers
 * Perform `+`, `−`, `×`, and `÷` operations
 * Handles empty inputs and division by zero
+* Uses Toast and AlertDialog for user feedback and error messages
-* Clean and minimal UI
+* Clean and minimal UI for better user experience

 #### 🛠 Technologies: